JamesWoolfenden/learn-packer/docs/packer-aws-ami.md

 your from their AWS account.

-You can also build your AMI's from scratch by extending the builders in Packer ISO chapter, but if theres a choice of not having to deal with answer files or installers I would, but you may want/have to.
+You can also build your AMI's from scratch by extending the builders in Packer ISO chapter, but if there's a choice of not having to deal with answer files or installers I would, but you may want/have to.

 ## Amazon Builders